SkylineCommunications/dataminer-docs/connector-help/connector_help/Leitch_Matrix_SNMP.md

 # Leitch Matrix SNMP

-This driver can be used to monitor and control Leitch Matrix SNMP equipment.
+This connector can be used to monitor and control Leitch Matrix SNMP equipment.
 It allows you to monitor the existing matrix connections and the status of each input and output, and also to alter the connections, lock the outputs and label the inputs and outputs.

-For short-term monitoring, the driver polls the status of the inputs and the outputs every 30 seconds.
+For short-term monitoring, the connector polls the status of the inputs and the outputs every 30 seconds.
 For medium to long-term monitoring, it polls every minute, 10 minutes, and hour.
-The driver uses SNMP to poll and control the current matrix connections, the physical state of the inputs and outputs, the labels assigned to the inputs and outputs, and the lock status of the outputs.
+The connector uses SNMP to poll and control the current matrix connections, the physical state of the inputs and outputs, the labels assigned to the inputs and outputs, and the lock status of the outputs.

 ## About